avelino/liquidluck/docs/start.rst

 Open your browser: http://127.0.0.1:8000.

-Felix Felicis provided a more powerful :ref:`preview-server`, you should check it.
+For more on the Felix Felicis server, see :ref:`preview-server`.

 Write more